-It may seem easier to assume the blame after a car crash.
+It may seem easier to assume the blame after a car accident.
 You want to move on, to get it over with and go back to your everyday life.
-The problem is that there are many contributing factors to a car crash—and sometimes it's difficult to know who's to blame.
+The problem is that there are many contributing factors to a car wreck—and sometimes it's difficult to know who's to blame.
 Was the road unpaved?
 Did the other driver show erratic behavior?
 Was it raining during rush hour?
 Any one of these may have played a part in causing the wreck, and it’s doing yourself a disservice to assume fault that isn’t yours.

-- Speed.
 Any driver can tell you: people don't always obey the speed limit.
 A driver going even five miles over the legal limit can put everyone around him at significant risk.

-- Illegal driving.
 Speeding is only one illegal driving hazard.
 Many accidents are caused by ignoring simple traffic laws such as running red lights, making illegal turns, cutting through parking lots, parking illegally—and of course, driving under the influence.

-- Road conditions.
 The Northern Texas highway system accomodates thousands upon thousands of vehicles each year.
 All that traffic can easily lead to wear and tear on the roadways, and as a result, I-35, I-75, I-635, I-20 and I-30 are all in less-than-perfect shape.
 Add the effect of rain, ice, falling gravel and infrequent highway maintenance, and highway driving quickly becomes a hazard.

-- Different vehicles.
 It's not just cars on the roads these days.
 Trucks, motorcycles, bicycles, and other commercial/construction vehicles all come with their own set of specific road hazards.
 If the drivers do not handle these vehicles safely and responsibly, it could be up to you to avoid—or be a victim of—a car crash.

-- Car conditions.
 When asked about what concerns us while we drive, most of us would say bad weather or other drivers.
 The truth is, we rarely think about the condition of the cars on the road–including our own.
 There's no way to tell if the SUV you're following has had its brakes replaced recently, or if the semi next to you is up to code.

-- Driver behavior.
 Every driver behind the wheel has one thing in common: they're all human.
 We may be driving while thinking about work, or talking to other passengers, or maybe when we haven't had enough sleep.
 The problem arises when the driver distractions inside the car—and even inside the driver's head—take his focus off the road and risk the safety of other drivers.